Providers

-Provider configuration is managed in the Settings dialog.
-Open it by clicking the Settings gear icon at the bottom of the left sidebar.
+Provider configuration is managed in Settings → Providers.
+Open Settings by clicking the gear icon in the sidebar, then select Providers.

-Section titled “The Settings Dialog”The Settings dialog has a two-panel layout:
+Section titled “The Providers View”The Providers page has a two-panel layout:

 - Left panel — list of all providers.
 Providers with a configured API key are shown first with a checkmark (✓).
 Providers without a key are shown below.